AZERBAIJAN DEMOCRATIC REPUBLIC — THE FIRST PARLIAMENTARY REPUBLIC IN THE EAST

 Nevertheless, the parliament of the Democratic Republic of Azerbaijan traced in the history of the state system establishment of Azerbaijan and in the parliamentary traditions with its democratic measures and high-level legislative acts and resolutions accepted in the in a period of its 17 months uninterrupted activity.

 The history of the Parliamentary system was divided into two stages through the period of the Democratic Republic of Azerbaijan: the first stage lasted from May 27, 1918, till November 19.
 Through the said period the Parliament of Azerbaijan acting as the National Council of Azerbaijan and comprising 44 Muslim representatives carried out critical historical resolutions.
-The first parliament declared the independence of Azerbaijan on May 28 of 1918, undertook the reign of the government and worked out the declaration of independence.
+The first parliament declared the independence of Azerbaijan on May 28 of 1918, undertook the reign of the government, and worked out the declaration of independence.

 The declaration of independence introduced to the Caucasus governor in Tbilisi by the National Council of Azerbaijan in such complicated conditions was the most prominent legal document of the Azeri democracy and parliamentary system and retains its significance even today.

 The National Council of Azerbaijan was established on May 27, its activity was suspended on June 17 and all functions of the legislative and executive powers were delivered to the Temporary government on condition of the further gathering of the Constituent Assembly at least within 6 months.
 After the government of the Democratic republic moved to Baku on September 17, 1918, the National Council of Azerbaijan renewed its activity on November 16.
 It worked out the law on the establishment of the Parliament of Azerbaijan on December 3 of the same year and suspended its activity.
-Thus the Parliament of Azerbaijan operated in Tbilisi, Ganja and Baku.
+Thus the Parliament of Azerbaijan operated in Tbilisi, Ganja, and Baku.

 The second stage in the history of the parliamentary system of the Democratic Republic of Azerbaijan lasted only 17 months from December 7, 1918, till April 27, 1920.
-The first session was held on December 7 of 1918, the last-on April 27, 1920.
+The first session was held on December 7 of 1918, the last on April 27, 1920.
 The Parliament conducted only 145 sessions within this period.
 At these sessions the Parliament of the Democratic Republic of Azerbaijan, adhering to the main principles and considering the definite historical conditions, carried out the important laws and resolutions for the establishment of the most up-date legal and democratic state with the ensured human rights and liberties and for protection of the country's independence and territorial integrity.
-All these resolutions and laws aimed at the establishment of three branches of the government-legislative, executive and judicial bodies.
+All these resolutions and laws aimed at the establishment of three branches of the government-legislative, executive, and judicial bodies.

-The Parliament of Azerbaijan mainly directed its activity to the protection and preservation of the state independence and establishment a single army in the hard and complicated international and inner state of the struggle of big countries for redistribution of the world in the World War the first and the threat of occupation of the country.
+The Parliament of Azerbaijan mainly directed its activity to the protection and preservation of the state independence and establishment of a single army in the hard and complicated international and inner state of the struggle of big countries for redistribution of the world in World War the first and the threat of occupation of the country.
 It should be noted that the Parliament members expressed unanimity of view in the discussion of laws and resolutions, worked out by the Parliament in this sphere.

-One of the most important laws accepted by the Parliament was one on the establishment of the State University of Baku on September 1, 1919.
+One of the most important laws accepted by the Parliament was on the establishment of the State University of Baku on September 1, 1919.
 This step was one of the most significant actions of the government for the improvement of people's welfare.
 Later the State University of Baku made a great contribution to the restoration of independence and perpetuation of the concepts of the Republic despite the overthrow of the Democratic Republic of Azerbaijan

 The Parliament of the Republic of Azerbaijan and the government had done much for introducing the young republic in the international arena in order to prevent the intervention of foreign countries.
 Due to that, the Parliament of the country carried out a resolution on the delegation led by the parliament chair A.M.Topchubashev to be sent to the peace conference in Paris on December 28, 1918.
 Though the prominent state official of the Republic A.M.Topchubashev removing hard obstacles attained the de-facto recognition of the republic by a number of big countries the intervention of the eleventh Red Army to the North Azerbaijan his activity remained half done.

 A number of contracts and agreements were signed with Iran and introduced to the Parliament in times of the Democratic Republic of Azerbaijan.
-The most important party of the activity of the Azeri Parliament and the government were the issues of the contacts with neighbour countries and borders.
+The most important party of the activity of the Azeri Parliament and the government were the issues of the contacts with neighboring countries and borders.
 Though the relations with Georgia stabilized after a tense work, Armenia's great territorial claims made the improvement of contacts between Azerbaijan and Armenia impossible.

 At that time the parliamentary system of Azerbaijan gradually strengthened and developed, thus forming the most up-date parliamentary system.
 The parliament conducted 155 sessions in a period of the Democratic Republic of Azerbaijan, ten of them were conducted in times of the National Council of Azerbaijan (May 27-November 19, 1918), and 145-in period of the Parliament's activity (December, 1918-April 27, 1920).